andifalk/spring-cloud-gateway-workshop/lab1/README.md

             - RewritePath=/customers, /api/v2/customers
 ```

-Please also note that we also introduced the `RewritePath` filter as we need to remap the path to the correct path of the backend API call.
+> __Note:__ We also introduced the `RewritePath` filter as we need to remap the gateway path to the correct target path of the backend API call.

 Now (re-)start the api-gateway application and make sure you still have started the _customer-service_ microservice located in _/microservices/customer-service_.
-Next try to call the new route at http://localhost:9090/customers using either the web browser or the provided postman collection (corresponding requests in folder _routing_).
+Next try to call the new route at http://localhost:9090/customers using either the web browser or the provided postman collection (corresponding requests in _Routing_ folder).

-You will notice that sometimes you get customers with a corresponding address and in other cases just customers without any address.
+You will notice that sometimes you get customers with a corresponding address (V2 API) and in other cases just customers without any address (V1 API).
 In about 80 percent of cases you should only get the customers without addresses (the V1 API version).

 ### Step 4: Enable route to hidden endpoint of customer service

 Next we only want a routing to work if a special cookie is set for the request.
-There is a _hidden_ API endpoint in the customer-service at http://localhost:9091/api/v1/customers/hidden that only returns some special result when the cookie `hidden-api` is set to the value of `"true"`.
+There is a _hidden_ API endpoint in the customer-service at http://localhost:9091/api/v1/customers/hidden that only returns some special result when the cookie `hidden-api` is set to the value of `true`.
-The gateway should only enable the routing to this endpoint if this special cookie is set correctly.
+The desired behaviour is that the gateway should only enable the routing to this endpoint if this special cookie is set correctly.

-So let's do this (again in the 'application.yml' file):
+So let's do this (again in the `application.yml` file):

-application.yml:
+__application.yml:__

 ```yaml
 spring: